 After heading back for dinner, spend the night taking in a show.
 Some comedians and singers perform nightly at select hotels, and Cirque du Soleil is a popular option.
 A feat in acrobatics and strength, the show is a mix of circus acts, comedy and jaw-dropping stunts.
 Hotels like the Bellagio and Treasure Island have in-house Cirque shows, so you may be able to get a deal on ticket prices if you’re staying at one of them.

 Your next day in Vegas should be all about fun.
 Spend your day wandering the Strip, kicking back at the pool or getting some spa treatments, before heading over to the new(ish) Crystals at CityCentre complex.
 Located right in the middle of the Strip, CityCenter is made up of a huge, luxury mall (think Louis Vuitton and Prada) and two glamorous hotels.
-Grab dinner inside Crystals at the delicious Wolfgang Puck Pizzeria & Cucina (I recommend any of the wood-fired oven pizzas) before walking over to The Cosmopolitan hotel to hit the casino.
-This is a great spot, because even if you aren’t into gambling you’ll be entertained by the hundreds of thousands of crystals that adorn the place.
+Grab dinner inside Crystals at the delicious Wolfgang Puck Pizzeria & Cucina (I recommend any of the wood-fired oven pizzas) before walking over to The Cosmopolitan hotel.
+This is a great spot, because even if you don’t have casino skills you’ll be entertained by the hundreds of thousands of crystals that adorn the place.

 Finally, head to Marquee for a night of dancing.
 This stunning space features a huge pool right in the middle of the bar (safe, right?), a number of cabanas for those getting bottle service, numerous levels and dance floors and a great view of the Strip.